atguy/AlfredWorkflows/README.md

 # AlfredWorkflows
 Some Alfred workflows I created

-The GoogleCalendar workflow makes working with Google Calendar easier.
+The Google Calendar workflow makes working with Google Calendar easier.

 It lets you open Google Calendar in the browser with both a keyword and a keyboard hotkey.